busathlab/mdlab/docs/lab3.md

 + OPEN READ UNIT 10 CARD NAME "SPIFFY13.CRD"
 ```

+> Sometimes variable substitution errors might occur due to quotation marks, multiple names, etc. In cases where you can't figure out why a variable isn't substituting properly, try "protecting" the variable with brackets: `@{variable}`

 Variables can also be SET to the values of other internal CHARMM variables.
 For example, `SET TEMP ?ENER` would set the variable "TEMP" to the total potential energy computed most recently.
 The command `SET TEMP MINIMIZED` would set the variable "TEMP" to contain the word (or string, for you programmers) "MINIMIZED."

 You can manipulate the values stored in variables using `INCR` and `DECR`.
 The syntax for both of them is the command, the variable name, and the amount to add or subtract.
 The following command will add 10 to the value stored in number so that the final value of "number" is 10: